-Software expenses as well as start-up costs are carried at cost, adjusted for inflation (as described in note 2.9 of our consolidated financial statements), less accumulated amortization.
+Software expenses as well as start-up costs are carried at cost, adjusted for inflation (as described in note 1.d of our audited consolidated financial statements), less accumulated amortization.
 These intangible assets are amortized under the straight-line method over their estimated useful life.